top of page

 GERMAN VERSION

-Zukünftige Dirigante führen ihn unter anderem zur NDR Radiophilharmonie Hannover sowie zum RTVE Symphony Orchestra nach Madrid, wo er 2028 sein Debüt geben wird.
+Zukünftige Dirigante führen ihn unter anderem zur NDR Radiophilharmonie Hannover, zum RTVE Symphony Orchestra nach Madrid und zum Orquestra Sinfónica do Porto.
 Zudem ist er 2027 an der Opéra de Dijon als Assistent von Joseph Bastian für die Einstudierung von Ariadne auf Naxos engagiert.
-Im Sommer 2026 wird er erstmals in Tanglewood im Rahmen eines Dirigierseminars beim Boston Symphony Orchestra in Erscheinung treten und zudem an Paavo Järvis Conducting Academy beim Tonhalle-Orchester Zürich teilnehmen.
+Im Sommer 2026 wird er erstmals in Tanglewood im Rahmen eines Dirigierseminars beim Boston Symphony Orchestra in Erscheinung treten.
+Im Juni 2026 nahm er an Paavo Järvis Conducting Academy beim Tonhalle-Orchester Zürich teil.

 Seine musikalische Ausbildung begann Thiersch im Alter von sechs Jahren an der Violine, später folgten Klavier und Komposition.
 2021 nahm er sein Kompositionsstudium bei Miroslav Srnka an der Hochschule für Musik und Tanz Köln (HfMT Köln) auf.
 Seine Werke wurden bereits von namhaften Ensembles wie dem Ensemble Musikfabrik aufgeführt und mehrfach ausgezeichnet, etwa mit dem Kompositionspreis der Deutschen Orchester-Stiftung.